GoogleCloudPlatform/cdmc/control-detectors/README.md

 - - Pub/Sub topics for events and data_assets, with related Pub/Sub schemas and BQ subscribers;
 - - BigQuery dataset and tables for events and data assets logs;

-After the executing the requirements, Report Engine can be deployed in Cloud Run (recommended) or Compute Engine.
+After the execution of the requirements, Report Engine can be deployed in Cloud Run (recommended) or Compute Engine.

 ### Cloud Run (Recommended)